What Do Seventh-day Adventists Believe About Death and the Resurrection?

 These “talking dead people” are demons impersonating human beings, and doing these miracles to deceive people.

 The Great Controversy is real.
-And with common deceptions out there about the immorality of the soul, people who do not understand that the dead sleep unconscious in the grave until the resurrection are wide open to these deceptions.
+And with common deceptions out there about the immortality of the soul, people who do not understand that the dead sleep unconscious in the grave until the resurrection are wide open to these deceptions.

 And they often make contact with evil spirits thinking they are communicating with their dead relatives, whom the demons have impersonated.